 To create an object using scripting, see CreateFromXAML.

-The following example moves a rectangle across a screen.
-The example uses the DoubleAnimationUsingKeyFrames class to animate the X property of a TranslateTransform applied to a Rectangle.
-This animation, which repeats indefinitely, uses three key frames in the following manner:
+The following example moves an ellipse along a triangular path.
+The example uses the PointAnimationUsingKeyFrames class to animate the Center property of an EllipseGeometry.
+This animation uses three key frames in the following manner: